Penicillin G procaine should only be prescribed for the indications listed in this insert.

 Injection into or near a nerve may result in permanent neurological damage.

 FOR DEEP INTRAMUSCULAR INJECTION ONLY.
 Administer by DEEP INTRAMUSCULAR INJECTION ONLY in the upper, outer quadrant of the buttock (dorsogluteal) or the ventrogluteal site.
 Quadriceps femoris fibrosis and atrophy have been reported following repeated intramuscular injections of penicillin preparations into the anterolateral thigh.
-Therefore, administration in the anterolateral thigh is not recommended.
+Because of these adverse effects and the vascularity of this region, administration in the anterolateral thigh is not recommended.

 Prescribing Penicillin G Procaine in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.